 Principles of Believing

 The above two principles demand that we sincerely care about our belief system and that our beliefs measure up to being rational, logical, reasonable, and intellectually defensible.
-A necessary prerequisite for true belief is intellectual honesty or responsibility.
+Necessary prerequisites for true belief are intellectual honesty and intellectual responsibility.